 · Traditional or Classic

-“Something old, something new, something borrowed, something blue and a sixpence in your shoe” A traditional or classic wedding typically includes the couple marrying in a church or in a religious like setting with the bride in an all white princess ball-gown wedding dress and the groom in black tie and tuxedo.
+You may have heard the wedding rhyme “Something old, something new, something borrowed, something blue and a sixpence in your shoe” A traditional or classic wedding typically includes the couple marrying in a church or in a religious like setting with the bride in an all white princess ball-gown wedding dress and the groom in black tie and tuxedo.
 The rhyme “Something old, something new, something borrowed, something blue” refers to the things a bride is supposed to wear on her wedding day to have a successful marriage.